-The National Park Service's peer-reviewed visitor spending analysis was conducted by U.S. Geological Survey economists Catherine Cullinane Thomas and Christopher Huber and Lynne Koontz for the National Park Service.
-The report shows $14.6 billion of direct spending by 273.6 million park visitors in communities within 60 miles of a national park.
-This spending supported more than 237,000 jobs nationally, with more than 197,000 jobs found in these gateway communities, and had a cumulative benefit to the U.S. economy of $26.5 billion.
+The peer-reviewed visitor spending analysis was conducted by economists Catherine Cullinane Thomas of the U.S. Geological Survey and Lynne Koontz of the National Park Service.
+The report shows $21 billion of direct spending by more than 327 million park visitors in communities within 60 miles of a national park.
+This spending supported 340,500 jobs nationally; 278,000 of those jobs are found in these gateway communities.
+The cumulative benefit to the U.S. economy was $41.7 billion.